VolpeUSDOT/cafe-comment-binning/README.md

 ## License

-This project is licensed under the Creative Commons 1.0 Universal (CC0 1.0) License - see the [License.MD](https://github.com/usdot-jpo-codehub/codehub-readme-template/blob/master/LICENSE) for more details.
+This project is dual-licensed under the Apache v2.0 License and Creative Commons 1.0 Universal (CC0 1.0) License.
+You can choose between one of them if you use this work.

+SPDX-License-Identifier: Apache-2.0 OR CC0-1.0

 ## Contributions